jtr13/cc24tt/README.md

 ### Render the web site (RStudio)

-- [ ] 1.
-If you haven't already, click "Help" "Check for Updates" to make sure you have the latest version of RStudio (and thus have Quarto installed.)

 - [ ] 2.
 Render the web site locally by clicking the "Build" tap on the right and then "Render Website".